VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Abstract

 \section{Abstract}

-3D reconstruction and view synthesis are fundamental to emerging applications such as AR/VR, robotic perception, and digital twins.
-The Visual Geometry Grounded Transformer (VGGT) has demonstrated strong feed‑forward 3D reconstruction capability by directly predicting essential geometric attributes without per‑scene optimization.
-However, its billion‑parameter scale results in high memory and computation demands, limiting instant on‑device deployment.
-While quantization provides a natural path to efficiency, methods designed for large language models fail on VGGT due to two key challenges: saturated activation channels that limit low-bit quantization, and diverse 3D semantics that cause unreliable calibration and overfitting.
-Furthermore, VGGT poses hardware challenges arising from precision‑sensitive nonlinear operators and a global attention mechanism that incurs excessive memory and computation demands due to the long‑sequence problem.
-To address these challenges, we propose VersaQ‑3D, an algorithm-architecture co‑design framework for efficient VGGT execution. \uline{At the algorithm level}, we present the first calibration‑free, scene‑agnostic quantization method for VGGT that supports low-bit execution down to 4 bits.
-Our method leverages orthogonal transforms to decorrelate features, suppress outliers, and preserve structural weight features, enabling robust low‑bit inference without calibration data. \uline{At the architecture level}, we design a unified, reconfigurable accelerator with a hierarchical multi‑precision compute fabric that supports BF16, INT8, and INT4 execution.
-Specifically, a unified systolic datapath executes both linear and nonlinear operators on the same hardware with configurable precision modes to balance accuracy and efficiency, which reduces end‑to‑end latency by 60\%.
-Moreover, our two‑stage recomputation‑based tiling further cuts runtime by an additional 7\% by alleviating on‑chip memory pressure for long‑sequence multi‑head attention.
-Evaluations show that VersaQ‑3D preserves 98-99\% of full‑precision accuracy at W4A8 and achieves acceptable accuracy at W4A4 that outperforms prior methods by 1.61$\times$-2.39$\times$ across diverse scenes.
-Its co‑designed accelerator further delivers 5.2$\times$-10.8$\times$ speedup over edge GPUs with low area and power consumption, enabling instant and energy‑efficient feed‑forward 3D reconstruction.
+3D reconstruction and view synthesis are fundamental to AR/VR, robotics, and digital twins.
+The Visual Geometry Grounded Transformer (VGGT) enables strong feed-forward 3D reconstruction while its billion-parameter scale limits on-device deployment.
+LLM-oriented quantization methods fail on VGGT due to saturated activation channels that resist low-bit quantization and diverse 3D semantics that impede calibration.
+VGGT further poses hardware challenges from multi-precision architecture support and long-sequence global attention with excessive memory demands.
+We propose VersaQ-3D, an algorithm-architecture co-design framework for efficient VGGT inference. \uline{At the algorithm level}, we present the first calibration-free, input-agnostic quantization method for VGGT, leveraging transform coding to suppress outliers and preserve structural weight features, enabling robust low-bit inference down to 4 bits. \uline{At the architecture level}, we design a reconfigurable accelerator with a hierarchical multi-precision compute unit (BF16/INT8/INT4) that executes both linear and non-linear operators within a shared systolic datapath, reducing end-to-end latency by 77\%.
+A two-stage recomputation-based tiling strategy further cuts runtime by 7\% by alleviating on-chip memory pressure for long-sequence attention.
+Evaluations across various datasets show that VersaQ-3D incurs negligible accuracy loss at W4A8 and consistently achieves leading accuracy at W4A4 over prior quantization methods across diverse scenes.
+The co-designed accelerator delivers 5.4$\times$-22.0$\times$ speedup over edge GPUs and 2.2$\times$-3.0$\times$ over prior quantization-based accelerators under iso-PE-area comparison, enabling instant and energy-efficient feed-forward 3D reconstruction on edge devices.